-On or before the fifteenth day of the month

-1543 project area developed under a redevelopment plan adopted under

-1544 the Tax Increment Financing Act (Section 21-45-1 et seq.) shall be

-1545 allocated for distribution to the county in which the project area

-1546 is located if:

-1547 1.
-The county:

-1548 a.
-Borders on the Mississippi Sound and

-1549 the State of Alabama, or

-b.
-Is Harrison County, Mississippi, and the project area is within a radius of two (2) miles from the

-1552 intersection of Interstate 10 and Menge Avenue;

-2. The county has issued bonds under Section 1554 21-45-9 to finance all or a portion of a redevelopment project in 1555 the redevelopment project area;

-1556 3.
-Any debt service for the indebtedness incurred is outstanding; and

-4. A development with a value of Ten Million

-Dollars (\$10,000,000.00) or more is, or will be, located in the

-redevelopment area.

-1561 (ii) Before any sales tax revenue may be allocated 1562 for distribution to a county under this paragraph, the county 1563 shall certify to the Department of Revenue that the requirements 1564 of this paragraph have been met, the amount of bonded indebtedness 1565 that has been incurred by the county for the redevelopment project 1566 and the expected date the indebtedness incurred by the county will
+- 1545 allocated for distribution to the county in which the project area - 1546 is located if: - 1547 1.
+The county: - a.
+Borders on the Mississippi Sound and - 1549 the State of Alabama, or - 1550 b.
+Is Harrison County, Mississippi, and - 1551 the project area is within a radius of two (2) miles from the - 1552 intersection of Interstate 10 and Menge Avenue; - 1553 2.
+The county has issued bonds under Section - 1554 21-45-9 to finance all or a portion of a redevelopment project in - 1555 the redevelopment project area; - 1556 3.
+Any debt service for the indebtedness - 1557 incurred is outstanding; and - 1558 4.
+A development with a value of Ten Million - 1559 Dollars (\$10,000,000.00) or more is, or will be, located in the - 1560 redevelopment area. - 1561 (ii) Before any sales tax revenue may be allocated - 1562 for distribution to a county under this paragraph, the county - 1563 shall certify to the Department of Revenue that the requirements - 1564 of this paragraph have been met, the amount of bonded indebtedness - 1565 that has been incurred by the county for the redevelopment project - 1566 and the expected date the indebtedness incurred by the county will - 1567 be satisfied. - 1568 (iii) The diversion of sales tax revenue - 1569 authorized by this paragraph shall begin the month following the

-1568 The diversion of sales tax revenue (iii) 1569 authorized by this paragraph shall begin the month following the month in which the Department of Revenue determines that the 1570 1571 requirements of this paragraph have been met.
+1570 month in which the Department of Revenue determines that the 1571 requirements of this paragraph have been met.
 The diversion shall 1572 end the month the indebtedness incurred by the county is 1573 satisfied.
-All revenue received by the county under this paragraph shall be deposited in the fund required to be created in 1574 1575 the tax increment financing plan under Section 21-45-11 and be 1576 utilized solely to satisfy the indebtedness incurred by the 1577 county.
+All revenue received by the county under this 1574 paragraph shall be deposited in the fund required to be created in 1575 the tax increment financing plan under Section 21-45-11 and be 1576 utilized solely to satisfy the indebtedness incurred by the 1577 county.

-1578 On or before September 15, 1987, and each succeeding 1579 month thereafter, from the revenue collected under this chapter 1580 during the preceding month, One Million One Hundred Twenty-five 1581 Thousand Dollars (\$1,125,000.00) shall be allocated for 1582 distribution to municipal corporations as defined under subsection (1) of this section in the proportion that the number of gallons 1583 1584 of gasoline and diesel fuel sold by distributors to consumers and 1585 retailers in each such municipality during the preceding fiscal 1586 year bears to the total gallons of gasoline and diesel fuel sold be satisfied.

-1587 by distributors to consumers and retailers in municipalities 1588 statewide during the preceding fiscal year.
-The Department of Revenue shall require all distributors of gasoline and diesel fuel 1589 1590 to report to the department monthly the total number of gallons of 1591 gasoline and diesel fuel sold by them to consumers and retailers 1592 in each municipality during the preceding month.
-The Department 1593 of Revenue shall have the authority to promulgate such rules and 1594 regulations as is necessary to determine the number of gallons of 1595 gasoline and diesel fuel sold by distributors to consumers and retailers in each municipality.
-In determining the percentage 1596 allocation of funds under this subsection for the fiscal year 1597 1598 beginning July 1, 1987, and ending June 30, 1988, the Department 1599 of Revenue may consider gallons of gasoline and diesel fuel sold 1600 for a period of less than one (1) fiscal year.
-For the purposes of this subsection, the term "fiscal year" means the fiscal year 1601 1602 beginning July 1 of a year.
+1578 On or before September 15, 1987, and each succeeding month thereafter, from the revenue collected under this chapter 1579 1580 during the preceding month, One Million One Hundred Twenty-five 1581 Thousand Dollars (\$1,125,000.00) shall be allocated for 1582 distribution to municipal corporations as defined under subsection (1) of this section in the proportion that the number of gallons 1583 1584 of gasoline and diesel fuel sold by distributors to consumers and 1585 retailers in each such municipality during the preceding fiscal 1586 year bears to the total gallons of gasoline and diesel fuel sold 1587 by distributors to consumers and retailers in municipalities 1588 statewide during the preceding fiscal year.
+The Department of 1589 Revenue shall require all distributors of gasoline and diesel fuel 1590 to report to the department monthly the total number of gallons of 1591 gasoline and diesel fuel sold by them to consumers and retailers 1592 in each municipality during the preceding month.
+The Department 1593 of Revenue shall have the authority to promulgate such rules and regulations as is necessary to determine the number of gallons of 1594 gasoline and diesel fuel sold by distributors to consumers and retailers in each municipality.
+In determining the percentage allocation of funds under this subsection for the fiscal year beginning July 1, 1987, and ending June 30, 1988, the Department of Revenue may consider gallons of gasoline and diesel fuel sold for a period of less than one (1) fiscal year.
+For the purposes of this subsection, the term "fiscal year" means the fiscal year beginning July 1 of a year.